kristofferkjeldby/SharedCache/README.md

 In this case the `AlwaysClearPredicate` has been set to `ClearOnGlobal = true` and `UseSiteNameAsCacheKey = true` which means that if an item is published within a specific site, the whole cache will not been cleared, but the publish will only remove the cache key matching the site name.

 Often instead of using the `AlwaysClearPredicate` clear predicate, a better alternative is to use the `TemplateClearPredicate` which will allow you to configure a list of trigger templates, so only items using these templates will clear the cache upon publish.

+Also instead of hard-coding the second level cache, SharedCache offers a StringCacheFactory where the type can be read for e.g. a Sitecore setting.
+This will allow us to use e.g. a FileStringCache locally and a RedisStringCache on test environments.